-The average attendance time for 1st pump in urban areas is 00:08:49.
-This is within target but up 11 seconds compared to the same period last year.
-We are currently conducting some analysis to understand what has caused this increase.
+The average attendance time for 1st pump in urban areas is 00:08:43.
+This is within target but up 5 seconds compared to the same period last year.
+We have seen an improvement against the last quarter that reported the average attendance times as 00:08:49.

 Within rural areas 1st pump has a slight improvement for attendance time compared to the same period of the previous year, down by 1 second.
-This is within our 12 minute measure.
+Although, this is over our 12 minute measure.

-We can see that 94.8% of incidents were attended within 18 minutes.
-This is an improvement of 0.3% compared to the same period last year.
-It is anticipated that we will continue to see a rise in this figure over the year with the addition of the roaming pumps and the strategic pump availability.
+We can see that 94.7% of incidents were attended within 18 minutes.
+This is an improvement of 0.4% compared to the same period last year.
+This is just outside our 95% performance measure.